CJcool06/PokeBus/README.md

 A PokeBus Stop is a statue that holds information regarding the PokeBuses.

 ### What is a PokeBus?
-A PokeBus is a Pokemon with the exact traits of it's parent statue (growth, shinyness, pokemon, etc.) but has been stripped of all it's Pokemon AIs and is essentially just another brainless mob waiting for orders.
+A PokeBus is a Pokemon with the exact traits of it's parent statue (growth, shinyness, species, etc.) but has been stripped of all it's Pokemon AIs and is essentially just another brainless mob waiting for orders.

 ### What is a PokeBus Driver?
 Each PokeBus will have a chicken driving, because why not.
 Each chicken has undergone rutheless PokeBus training that has more than likely left deep-seeded psychological issues that may cause them to temporarily clock-out of life and start doing burnouts mid-ride.
 Don't worry, they *usually* come-to after a few seconds.
 If not just de-mount, it's not like he'll care.